aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 boolean withWords = (bl+ue).equals(blue);       //=> true
 ```

-Why isn't `withSigns` true?
-The output looks the same.
+Why isn't `withSigns` true when the output looks the same?
 Remember, `String` is actually an object, and objects are **passed by reference.**

-`==` compares the place where the object was stored on the computer to see whether they're the same. `String blue` contains a reference to where it's stored on the computer, and that's different from where `String bl` is stored. `equals`, on the other hand, is a method that can be called on an instance (`str1`) of a `String` object and compares whether the `char` arrays in each `String` are the same, not whether the references are the same.
+`==` compares the place where the object was stored on the computer to see whether they're the same. `String blue` contains a reference to where it's stored on the computer, and that's different from where `String bl` is stored. `equals`, on the other hand, is a method that can be called on an instance of a `String` object and compares whether the `char` arrays in each `String` are the same, not whether the references are the same.

 In short, use `equals` when comparing strings.